-When people ask me the rather silly question, “Why do you live in France?”, I simply direct them to the nearest fromagerie.
-Yes, there’s great food to be found everywhere: Spain has great ham and crisp, almondy turrone, Italian olive oil and gelato in Italy are the best anywhere.
+When people ask me the rather perplexing question, “Why do you live in France?”, I simply direct them to the nearest fromagerie.
+Yes, there’s great food to be found everywhere: Spain has great ham and crisp, almond turrone, Italians have great olive oil and gelato.
 And when in New York who can resist the chewy bialys and bagels?
 But there is nothing comparable to the cheeses of France…

 In the small city of Rouen, in Normandy, is one of the few remaining affineurs in France.
 As you may know, once milk is formed into molds, it needs to be properly ripened to become cheese.
 The ripening can be for just a few hours or can last up to several years for a hard grating cheese such as Parmegiano-Reggiano.
 There’s just handful of affineurs left in France, who ripen cheese in caves just below their shops.
 The last time I visited François Olivier with my friend Susan Loomis, he welcomed us into the caves.
 This time, he told us that as of a few months ago, European Union regulations forbid visitors.
 Perhaps that’s one of the reasons the French voted against the constitution.